aws-neuron/aws-neuron-sdk/docs/neuron-install-guide.md

 # User Guide: Configuring Linux for repository updates

-The following package managers: apt, yum, pip, and conda must be configured so updates and installation can be done from them.
-Each Linux variant is slightly different.

-This short reference guide provides the needed settings for each variant and shows an example for Neuron packages.

-## AWS Deep Learning AMIs (DLAMI) or Deep Learning Containers Images

-Neuron is already built in.
+Nueron is using standard package managers (apt, yum, pip, and conda) to install and keep updates current.
+Please refer to applicable Linux section for detailed configuration steps.

 ## UBUNTU 16